Military Affairs Liaison

 The mission of the Military Affairs Liaison is to provide support to improve the quality of life for Tampa’s Veterans out in the community and within our own TPD Family.

-FEDERAL BENEFITS FOR VETERANS, DEPENDANTS, and SURVIVORS
+FEDERAL BENEFITS FOR VETERANS, DEPENDENTS, and SURVIVORS

 Local Military Employment Consultant for Veterans who are separated from service and Local Military Readiness Consultant for DoD Card Holders: